josafaverissimo/boogiewoogiepay/README.md

 ## App Flow

-1. Requests are handled by nginx, then it choose what backend will process the request.
+1. Requests are handled by Nginx, which then chooses which backend will process the request.

 2. When recieve the request, the API, just adds the request data into the Redis queue.